Eminem-x/Tiny/README.md

-# TinyGoFramework
+# Tiny
+> *What I cannot create, I do not understand —— Richard Feynman.*

-If you have learnt gin, gorm and etc, why not try to implement it yourself.
+If you have learnt something, why not try to implement it yourself.